Samsung Galaxy Watch release date, price, news and features

 Samsung Galaxy Watch release date and price

-The Samsung Galaxy Watch was just announced at the latest Samsung Unpacked event in New York, but we don't currently have a release date or a price.
+The Samsung Galaxy Watch was just announced at the latest Samsung Unpacked event in New York, but we don't currently have an exact release date or a price.

-Based on the rumors before the event, we'd expect Samsung to launch the watch on August 24 alongside the Galaxy Note 9 phone.
-We hope Samsung will share details of the release date later in the press conference, and that we'll be able to share the date with you soon.
+Samsung has said the Bluetooth only version of the watch is available to buy the in the UK from now, but we have yet to find any retailers offering the watch and we don't currently know the price.

-Pricing isn't clear either yet, but we can estimate – the Samsung Gear S3 cost $349/£349 (around AU$475) at launch, and we expect the Galaxy Watch to be around that price.
+Once we know the pricing for the watch, we'll be sure to update this article.
+We can estimate the price as the Samsung Gear S3 cost $349/£349 (around AU$475) - we expect the Galaxy Watch to be around that price.

+The LTE version of the watch won't be on sale until later in the year.
+EE will be ranging the watch in the UK, and we don't currently know which carriers will support it in the US and Australia.

 Is this the Samsung Gear S4?